 statement = "SELECT * FROM users WHERE name = '" + userName + "';"

-If the user enters a real name, this will work as intended.
-However a malicious user could completely change the behaviour of this SQL statement to the new statement below, simply by specifying the "bold" text below for the
+If the user specifies a real name, the statement will work as intended.
+However, a malicious user could completely change the behavior of this SQL statement to the new statement in the following example, by specifying the text in bold for the

 users table and selects all data from the

-userinfo table (revealing the information of every user).
+userinfo table (which reveals the information of every user).
 This works because the first part of the injected text (

-The way to avoid this sort of attack is to ensure that any user data that is passed to an SQL query cannot change the nature of the query.
+To avoid this sort of attack, you must ensure that any user data that is passed to an SQL query cannot change the nature of the query.
 One way to do this is to escape all the characters in the user input that have a special meaning in SQL.

 Note: The SQL statement treats the ' character as the beginning and end of a string literal.
-By putting a backslash in front we "escape" the symbol (\'), and tell SQL to instead treat it as a character (just part of the string).
+By putting a backslash in front of this character (\'), we escape the symbol, and tell SQL to instead treat it as a character (just a part of the string).

-In the statement below we escape the ' character.
-The SQL will now interpret the name as the whole string shown in bold (a very odd name indeed, but not harmful!)
+In the following statement, we escape the ' character.
+The SQL will now interpret the name as the whole string in bold (which is a very odd name indeed, but not harmful).

 SELECT * FROM users WHERE name = 'a\';DROP TABLE users; SELECT * FROM userinfo WHERE \'t\' = \'t';

-Web frameworks will often take care of this escaping for you.
+Web frameworks will often take care of the character escaping for you.
 Django, for example, ensures that any user-data passed to querysets (model queries) is escaped.